kain240/inventory-system-inventlix/Readme.md

 4. **Database Setup:**

-   - Insert your database in the project directory.
+   - Set up your database (SQLite, PostgreSQL, or MySQL) and place it in the project directory if required.

 5. **Configure Database in Project Directory Settings:**

-   - Navigate to the project directory settings and configure your database settings.
+   - Open settings.py and configure your database settings accordingly.

 6. **Environment Variables:**